upperlinecode/CS-and-the-City-Curriculum/data/visualization.md

 ### Visualization

 Visualization is an umbrella term that emcompasses any technique of making data visually accessible, including the graphs and charts you're used to seeing, along with maps, interactive tools, dashboards, and more.
-Data visualization is used everywhere from scientific reports to the news, from government analyses to [the grocery store](https://www.fastcompany.com/90347782/the-humble-receipt-gets-a-brilliant-redesign):
+Data visualization is used everywhere from scientific reports to the news, from [analyzing Hamilton lyrics](https://pudding.cool/2017/03/hamilton/) to [seeing income inequality along the subway](https://projects.newyorker.com/story/subway/) and [casting NYC shadows](https://www.nytimes.com/interactive/2016/12/21/upshot/Mapping-the-Shadows-of-New-York-City.html?mtrref=www.google.com), from government analyses to [the grocery store](https://www.fastcompany.com/90347782/the-humble-receipt-gets-a-brilliant-redesign):

 ![Susie Lu: Redesigned Receipt](./images/susie-lu.png)
 > Susie Lu: Redesigned Receipt